ShangChunLin/FRCNN-on-wheat-images/README.md

 # FRCNN-on-wheat-images

-Implemtation of FRCNN (fast region-based convolutional neural networks) on wheat images in pytorch
+Implementation of FRCNN (fast region-based convolutional neural networks) on wheat images in pytorch

 It was a kaggle competition.
 I mainly did it for fun.